BR0kEN-/cikit/tests/README.md

 install.bat [test-vm] [7.0] [6] [6.5.1] [2.4.0]
 ```

-**Important**: ensure that script will be executed with administrative privileges in case of passing `test-vm` as an argument!

 # Todo

 - [x] Add script to automate installation of Cygwin on Windows
-- [ ] Add script to automate installation of VirtualBox
+- [x] Add script to automate installation of VirtualBox
+  - [ ] Automatically accept Oracle certificates
-- [ ] Add script to automate installation of Vagrant
+- [x] Add script to automate installation of Vagrant